NxPKG/khulnasoft-docs/content/waiting-room/how-to/monitor-waiting-room.md

 - `queueing` if visitors are currently queueing in the waiting room.
 - `not_queueing` if the room is empty or if the waiting room is suspended.

-To check whether a configured waiting room is suspended or whether the traffic is force-queued to the waiting room, append the following endpoint to the Cloudflare API base URL.
+To check whether a configured waiting room is suspended or whether the traffic is force-queued to the waiting room, append the following endpoint to the Khulnasoft API base URL.

 ```bash
 GET zones/{zone_identifier}/waiting_rooms/{identifier}